rusalka013/microsoft-movie-analysis/README.md

 Under the most Popular category, the top 5 are occuied by Action, Adventure, Sci-Fi, Mystery, Fantasy, War, and Drama.
 We can also see below that these categories are the most profitable as well.
 For this analysis, we used data of over 73K data entries.
 However, we have used only one data source.

-In the Rating category: Documentary, Comedy, Fantasy, Musical, History, Sport, Game-Shows, Drama, Reality-TV, News have been the highest rated.
+In the Rating category: Adventure, Drama, War, Documentary, Music, Comedy, and History have been the highest rated.
 However, over hundred genre combination have been performing above 7.

 ## DOMESTIC GROSS
 ![alt text](https://github.com/rusalka013/microsoft-movie-analysis/blob/main/Images/Top%2010%20by%20Domestic%20Gross.png)